RohitSattu/MovieWebsite/README.md

 - To run this project, you need to have python installed on your computer.
 - Run the "entertainment_center.py" by entering "python entertainment_center.py" in the terminal
 - If you're on windows and using git bash, use "winpty python entertainment_center.py"

+# Files

+- entertainment_center.py has list of movies and its information
+- media.py has class and contructor of Movie
+- fresh_tomatoes.py has html/css/js and some logic to generate content for the website